keylime/enhancements/73-offline-attestation.md

 Provide Keylime with the ability to store all the required information to perform a full attestation, in a persistent external time-series datastore.
-This should also include some proof that a given AIK created on a TPM by an `agent` was indeed tied to a given EK, a process that is done by the `registrar` and whose responsibility is to store it on a tamper-resistant metadatastore (e.g. transparency log)
+This should also include some proof that a given AIK created on a TPM by an `agent` was indeed tied to a given EK (from the TPM locate at the node where it was running).
+This AIK/EK association process is done by the `registrar` it will its responsibility to store a record of such association on a tamper-resistant metadatastore (e.g. transparency log)

 ## Motivation